saabgeek04/SystemsSAC/journal/ROVER.md

 The included GPS module may not be very good, but I happen to have a large box of GPS modules, which were used 20 years ago for mapping and surveying large areas.
 They are fitted with USB connectors currently, but I can always solder different connectors on if required.
 I plan to stick with a single GPS unless I start having issues.

-The kit also contains a safety switch (basically a big red emergency stop button but without the big and red parts), a buzzer that can be enabled if the rover is lost and a sd card to be used as a rudimentry "Black Box".
+The kit also contains a safety switch (basically a big red emergency stop button but without the big and red parts), a buzzer that can be enabled if the rover is lost and a sd card to be used as a rudimentary "Black Box".

 I think this kit, which at this time is on sale for $335 is the best option for me at the moment.
 Obviously, in an ideal world I would not have to worry about cost and I would just spec out the best solution for this, but I don't have that luxury (Someone sponsor me!) so I'll be doing this all on the cheap, which is kind of the wrong way around if you think about the RC car I'm using as a base.